Development

 Test-Hints: sno

-validate the change in SNO mode.Test-Hints: assisted
+validate the change in SNO mode.Test-Hints: abi

 validate in libvirt mode (3 masters).Test-Hints: no-check